 Hirohito’s opinion changed after Hiroshima and Nagasaki.
 Through the chaos and broken communication lines, there’s a good chance the ruling powers knew what had happened: Japan had conducted research into its own nuclear device, though to Hirohito’s scant credit, he personally ordered the research be stopped for fear it would bring about the end of the world.

 In contrast, following the Trinity research, and in spite of their foreboding, the Allies pushed on and were willing to do so even after they had unleashed the first two bombs.
-After Nagasaki, American planes had travelled back home to pick up more devices.
+Following Nagasaki, American planes had travelled back home to pick up more.
 The prospect of a lasting nuclear campaign, added to the declaration of war by the Soviets, finally made even the Emperor and his commanders feel very human.
 The surrender was signed before the end of the month.

 However, though Hitler bowed out in his bunker, and Mussolini was shot in the street like a common crook, Hirohito somehow struck a deal.
 With the blessing of American General MacArthur who wanted a puppet leader in place to pacify the nation, he dodged a war crimes trial and was able to live on in comfort as Emperor until his death in 1989.
 Japan seemed content with this resolution.